 - Jackson's Art offers several types of these palettes (including Schmincke) and shipping can be surprisingly affordable to the U.S. and other countries.

-I've written a few more articles to help you put together an excellent watercolor palette, so you may want to scroll through the posts below.
-Hope this helps, and happy painting!
+If you're interested in putting together your own watercolor palette, this post shares 12 very affordable and portable palettes.
+I've also written many more articles to help you put together a palette, so you may want to scroll through the posts below.